 The funding for any proposed anti-displacement programs would be evaluated through a separate process and could occur through a combination of general fund, special funds and/or grant monies to support the range of activities.
-The City has received \$250,000 from a TOC grant to implement a rental assistance program and a legal assistance program.
-As part of the grant, the jurisdiction must provide a minimum of \$300,000 for each program over a 4-year period, which would be budgeted in future fiscal years.
+The City has received \$250,000 from a TOC grant for a rental assistance program and a legal assistance program.
+As part of the grant, the jurisdiction must provide a minimum of \$300,000 over 4 years for each program.